JDubbTX/OpenIBMi/src/posts/2023-12-14-Node-Red-Kafka.md

 {% wrap "px-2 mt-8 rounded-lg pb-2 border border-gray-300 bg-gray-100" %}

-:fire: **Note:** The `node-red` command has several options that provide the ability to use a different settings file than the default **~/.node-red/settings.js**, or specify a different port than the default of **1880**.
+:bulb: **Note:** The `node-red` command has several options that provide the ability to use a different settings file than the default **~/.node-red/settings.js**, or specify a different port than the default of **1880**.
 You can read up on the different options [here](https://nodered.org/docs/getting-started/local).

 {% endwrap %}